SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-15-packtpub-columbus-day-50-off-deal.markdown

 I’m not usually one for cross promoting sales or offers from vendor sites, there are better ways to do it.

-In this case however this is one too good to miss. &nbsp;you might have seen the various reviews I’ve done for PacktPub books of late (just writing up on a video series called “[Mastering Unity Scripting](http://www.packtpub.com/mastering-unity-4-scripting/video "Mastering Unity Scripting - PacktPub")“) and there are a lot of great titles in their catalogue.
+In this case however this is one too good to miss.  you might have seen the various reviews I’ve done for PacktPub books of late (just writing up on a video series called “[Mastering Unity Scripting](http://www.packtpub.com/mastering-unity-4-scripting/video "Mastering Unity Scripting - PacktPub")“) and there are a lot of great titles in their catalogue.

 [![Columbus banner](/Images/wordpress/2013/10/Columbus-banner-300x124.jpg "PcktPub Columbus day offer")](http://bit.ly/1bqvB29 "PacktPub Columbus day offer")